What We Do

 -

-Initial Evaluation: A comprehensive assessment by a qualified psychiatrist mental health professional to gather information about the patient's symptoms, medical history, family history, and current functioning.
+Initial Evaluation: A comprehensive assessment by a qualified psychiatrist or Certified Mental Health Professional to gather information about the patient's symptoms, medical history, family history, and current functioning.

 -